FollowTheProcess/FollowTheProcess/README.md

 #### [Pytoil]

 - Python CLI that automates a bunch of python developer tasks
-- Automatic cloning of GitHub projects
+- Automatic cloning of GitHub projects (concurrently!)
 - Virtual environment detection and auto-creation
-- Concurrently clone all your projects
+- Integration with the GitHub GraphQL API

 #### [Nox]